DreamPrinz/MassDM/README.md

 # MassDM Bot
 Made By @††#7777 | https://discord.gg/raided

-- Put your user/bot token in the (massdm.py)
+- Put your user/bot token in the (massdm.py).
-- Same thing for (message / dm) you want to send to everyone!
+- Same thing for (message / dm) you want to send to everyone.

 # Features: